stewdio/blackswan/README.md

 - use keyboard as tilted pixel grid for drawing to.

+- radial shit? pick a point and then ripple starts from them using radius?

 - debug "blindspot" fuction.

 - is "blackswan" function nicer with key text visible? or better when whole key vanishes?